marshomics/shufflonfinder/README.md

 # shufflonfinder

 Annotate shufflon structures in bacterial genomes.
-Searches predicted proteins against a library of shufflon-associated HMM profiles, extracts flanking DNA around each hit, scans those flanking regions for inverted repeats, and produces merged GFF annotations with windowed output for each candidate shufflon locus.
+Searches predicted proteins against a library of shufflon-associated HMM profiles, extracts flanking DNA around each hit, detects inverted repeats in those flanking regions using EMBOSS einverted, and produces merged GFF annotations with windowed output for each candidate shufflon locus.

 ## How it works